 The first ‘official’ event was held in 2012 and was a huge success.
 More than 120 swimmers completed the course, reaffirming the organising team’s wish to make this an annual event.
 The Boulter’s to Bray Swim Trust was formed and achieved charitable status in time for the 2014 race.
 As well as being a founder of the event, Tom was a key member of the team from the beginning, but stood down as a trustee in 2014.

 Always up for a new challenge (he rowed the Channel in 2013 and rowed from Ireland to Wales in 2014) Keith took up open water swimming in 2011 and competed in the Marlow 3km swim as well as the Boulter’s to Bray swim.
-Keith, who is a partner at Bruce Lance solicitors in High Wycombe, has been a member of Maidenhead Rowing Club since 1989.
+Keith has been a member of Maidenhead Rowing Club since 1989.
 A regular competitor at Henley Royal Regatta and medal-winner at the National Championships, he helps to coach the Junior Boys’ squad at Maidenhead.

-Ben Collins has rowed since 1997, winning medals at Henley Royal Regatta and the National Rowing Championships.
-He took up triathlon in 2009 with Berkshire Triathlon Squad.
+Between rowing, cycling and triathlon, Ben has spent most of his adult life in extremely unflattering clothing.
+He has rowed since 1997, winning medals at Henley Royal Regatta and the National Rowing Championships, and took up triathlon in 2009 with Berkshire Triathlon Squad.
 A former Army Officer, he now works for the NHS.
-He lives in Maidenhead with his wife Anna, and sons James and Joshua.
+As a Boulter’s to Bray Swim Trustee and an NHS manager, he is well placed to indulge two of his passions: getting people into sport, and improving healthcare.
+He lives in Maidenhead with his wife and two sons.

 Fee has never tried open water swimming – at least not deliberately – and before the first Boulter’s to Bray Swim in 2012 had only ever seen it on TV.
 A geography teacher by trade and once a professional rowing coach, Fee is often to be found at regattas marshalling the madness.
-As well as her year-round contribution, Fee directs the swim on the day, cajoling, charming and shouting at people until they do what they’re supposed to do, whilst Rob, Keith and Ben just go for a nice swim.
+As well as her year-round contribution, Fee directs the swim on the day, cajoling, charming and shouting at people until they do what they’re supposed to do, whilst the other trustees enjoy a dip in the river.